 Essentially, this Sichuan party dip recipe is the creamy, crunchy, dippable (vegetarian) version of chili oil wontons.
 But if you want to go all out, feel free to top it off with seasoned crispy-fried pork and fried shallots which makes it even more delicious.

-Why We Love This Spicy Chili Oil Party Dip
+Why You'll Love This Spicy Chili Crisp Party Dip

-- It has all of our favorite wonton flavors but in a dippable, spreadable party dip
+- Sichuan Flavors through and through: It's full of Sichuan wonton flavors but in a dippable, spreadable party dip

-- You can make it as spicy or mild as you like
+- Customizable: You can make it as spicy or mild as you like

-- It's just as good eaten as a dip as it is spread on grilled cheese or bruschetta
+- Versatile: Use it as a dip or spread on bagels, grilled cheese, sandwiches, crostini, or bruschetta

-- This vegetarian dip is full of umami flavor
+- Vegetarian & Delicious: This vegetarian dip is full of umami flavor

 - Homemade wonton chips are super crispy & light (and you can make any shape)

-- Homemade chili oil is far superior to store-bought versions.
+- Superior Taste & Quality: Homemade chili crisp/chili oil is far superior to store-bought versions

-- Sprinkle it with seasoned crispy-fried pork for even more flavor and texture
+- Tastes great with Add-ins: Sprinkle it with seasoned crispy-fried pork for even more flavor and texture

-- If you use store-bought wrappers and pre-made Sichuan chili crisp oil, it's ready in 15 minutes
+- A Quick Homemade Dip Recipe: If you use store-bought wrappers and pre-made Sichuan chili crisp oil, it's ready in 15 minutes

 This Sichuan party dip has 3 main components: a cream cheese base, homemade Sichuan red chili oil, and homemade crispy wonton chips.
 I used 4 tablespoons of chili oil in this recipe (mostly the crispy solids), but I recommend adding 1 tablespoon at a time, tasting it, and adding more to taste.
 This way, you won't end up with a dip that's too spicy (depending on how hot your chili oil is, to begin with).